SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part1-how-long-does-it-take-to-learn-code.md

 I was fortunate to work in technology for 10 years and talk to a lot of developers.

-I began to notice a pattern, there were the engineers and the CS (computer Science) guys.
+I began to notice a pattern, there were the engineers and the CS (computer science) guys.
 But there were a lot of devs that were neither.
 One was a waiter before he became a programmer.
 Another was in an advertising agency and retrained.
 Yet another deciding that he would never become a professional drummer - though he liked to jam on weekends - taught himself with various online video courses.

 It got me thinking.